coreinfrastructure/best-practices-badge/implementation.md

 If running on heroku, set config variables by following instructions on [2].
 If running locally, one way to start up the application is:
 GITHUB_KEY='client id' GITHUB_SECRET='client secret' rails s
 where *client id* and *client secret* are registered OAuth2 credentials of the app.
+The authorization callback URL in Github is: http://localhost:3000/auth/github

 [1] https://github.com/settings/applications/new
 [2] https://devcenter.heroku.com/articles/config-vars